This post contains affiliate links. Please read my disclosures.

 The flavour of buckwheat flour is also highly in its favour.
 Although buckwheat groats can be a bit of a required taste since they are a little bitter, the flour itself has a strong earthy intense profile which sit well in many baked goods and recipes.

-Can I use buckwheat flour in place of plain wheat flour?
+Can I use buckwheat flour instead of plain flour?

 Buckwheat flour is not able to mimic the properties of gluten so should not be used in a 1:1 swap with wheat flour.